namadjidku/CarND-Advanced-Lane-Lines-master/README.md

 | 285, 665      | 285, 665      |
 | 1019, 665     | 919, 665      |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image:
+We verified that my perspective transform was working as expected by drawing the `src` and `dst` points on a test image and its warped counterpart to verify that the lines appear parallel in the warped image:

 Undistorted image          |  Warped image :-------------------------:|:-------------------------: